gl2748/gl2748.github.io/_posts/06-2015/19-06-2015-mysql-csv-import.md

     * Columns from the CSV might need to be placed *inbetween* exisiting columns on the DB table.

-* Also because my original csv does not include a unique identifier for each ATM i will add a column to my new table to uniquely identify each item.
-This is what the `db_atm_id SMALLINT(5) NOT NULL AUTO_INCREMENT` statement is for below.
+* Also because my original csv does not include a unique identifier for each ATM I will add a column to my new table to uniquely identify each item.
+This is what the `db_atm_id SMALLINT(5) NOT NULL AUTO_INCREMENT` and `PRIMARY KEY (db_atm_id)` statements are for.

-### Create your new table:
+### Create your new table with the desired columns:

+Assuming we have successfully created a database we can add a table with the desired columns.
+You can ignore this step if you already have a table with columns.

     CREATE TABLE atms (
         db_atm_id SMALLINT(5) NOT NULL AUTO_INCREMENT,